The main colours of carrots now have their own pages - purple - black - white - yellow - red

-Extracts from black carrots are most often used as a natural food coloring.
-The extract's color is similar to that of grape skin extract -- red-blue or magenta.
-Food manufacturers may prefer black carrot extract to grape juice concentrate or grape skin extract because it is kosher and the color from black carrot extract retains its color better.
-The reddish color of black carrot extract is a natural alternative to synthetic food colorings such as FD&C Red 40, or a coloring made of insects, called carmine.
+Extracts from black carrots are most often used as a natural food colouring.
+The extract's colour is similar to that of grape skin extract -- red-blue or magenta.
+Food manufacturers may prefer black carrot extract to grape juice concentrate or grape skin extract because it is kosher and the colour from black carrot extract retains its colour better.
+The reddish colour of black carrot extract is a natural alternative to synthetic food colorings such as FD&C Red 40, or a colouring made of insects, called carmine.

 Unlike "normal" carrots, which owe their color to their Carotene content, Black Carrots contain Anthocyanin compounds (primarily Cyanidin glycosides) which, after extraction, exhibit desirable red shades similar to FD&C Red 40.
-More stable than other anthocyanins, Black Carrot Extract Color is most stable and intense in the pH range of 3.0 to 5.0.
-This makes it ideal as a red coloring for water-based, low-pH systems such as beverages, sherbets, yogurts, candies and confections.
+More stable than other anthocyanins, Black Carrot Extract Colour is most stable and intense in the pH range of 3.0 to 5.0.
+This makes it ideal as a red colouring for water-based, low-pH systems such as beverages, sherbets, yogurts, candies and confections.
 Typical use levels are in the 0.01 0.50% range.
-Black Carrot Extract Color is available in both dry and liquid form.
+Black Carrot Extract Colour is available in both dry and liquid form.